 If you have a car, you might look for a stroller that can hold your baby's car seat.
 Some car seats and strollers come in matching sets, while others require separate attachments that allow the strollers to be used with certain car seats.
 Once you strap your baby into his or her car seat, these kinds of strollers will allow you to easily move your baby between the stroller and car.

 If you use a travel system that allows you to move your baby's car seat from your vehicle to a stroller base, you might be tempted to let your baby finish car naps in the car seat.
-However, sitting in a car seat for lengthy periods can contribute to the development of a flat spot on the back of your baby's head, worsen gastroesophageal reflux disease (GERD) and affect a child's breathing.
+However, using car safety seats for sleep when not traveling can pose a risk to infants.
 Experts suggest not letting your child sleep or relax in the car seat for more than two hours.

 Consider checking for safety features, including: